eu-digital-identity-wallet/eudi-lib-jvm-siop-openid4vp-kt/Module.md

-Project contains an [example](src/test/kotlin/eu/europa/ec/eudi/openid4vp/Example.kt) which demonstrates the functionality of the library and in particular the interaction of a `Verifier` and a `Wallet` via Verifier's trusted end-point to perform an SIOP Authentication.
+Project contains an [example](src/test/kotlin/eu/europa/ec/eudi/openid4vp/Example.kt) which demonstrates the functionality of the library and in particular the interaction of a `Verifier` and a `Wallet` via Verifier's trusted end-point to perform an SIOP Authentication, and an OpenId4VP Authorization.

 To run the example, you will need to clone [Verifier's trusted end-point](https://github.com/eu-digital-identity-wallet/eudi-srv-web-verifier-endpoint-23220-4-kt) and run it using